-We are the exclusive Canadian distributor for Weyersberg, Kirschbaum & Cie of Solingen, Germany (WKC).
+We are proud to be the exclusive Canadian distributor for Weyersberg, Kirschbaum & Cie (WKC) of Solingen, Germany since 2008.

 Since 1883, Weyersberg, Kirschbaum & Co (WKC) has been manufacturing military swords and knives in Solingen, Germany, a city famous since the middle ages for its metal-work and sword craftsmanship.
 Since this time, WKC has continued in the tradition of handcrafted swords, using the skilled artisans’ unique knowledge as passed on from generation to generation – a guarantee of unmatched quality.
 Consequently, each sword and scabbard is produced according to rigorous quality standards.

-The Centennial Sovereign Sword given to the Queen in Halifax at the International Fleet Review June 2010.
+The Centennial Sovereign Sword (with gold plated blade) was presented to the Queen at the International Fleet Review in Halifax on June 2010.

 For more information on developing a sword to mark your organizations special event, please contact us directly.
 Minimum order quantities will apply.